Kukkui/crud-miniblog/Task2 : Frontend/README.md

 <b>Frontend Freely Design for posted contents&articles. along with CRUD,RestfulAPI,Database and other backend systems.
-This system the "Authorize status" and "Account credentials" will be classified at the 'Admin' page menu on the left hand side of the screen.
+<br/>This system the "Authorize status" and "Account credentials" will be classified at the 'Admin' page menu on the left hand side of the screen.
-If current user are 'ADMIN', the menu will be shown.
+<br/>If current user are 'ADMIN', the menu will be shown.
 Otherwise will depend on each different conditions</b><br/>
 @To Run:<br/><br/>
 -1)Run XAMPP or any other tools for localhost/phpmyadmin.<br/>
 -2)Import DB-Table file called 'kklms.sql'.<br/>